nschiett/fishgrowbot/paper/paper.md

 circadian or seasonal rhythms) (Campana 2001).
 Then, fish growth parameters can be estimated by fitting growth curves on the size-at-age data (Katsanevakis 2006).
-While there are many types of growth models, the Von Bertalanffy growth curve is by far the most commonly used for fishes.
+While there are many types of growth models, the von Bertalanffy growth curve is by far the most commonly used for fishes.
 Fitting growth curves calls for a large sample size of individuals with varying sizes.
 Alternatively, we can estimate individual growth trajectories by measuring the distances between growth